Ben-jamin05/weather-dashboard-challenge/README.md

 ## Description

-My motivation for this project was to make a .
-This consists creating a .
-I accomplished this with my skills in   and have furthered my skills in all of these areas.
+My motivation for this project was to make a weather page to display the current day and five day forecast by looking up specific cities by name.
+This consists creating a search function with a form with an input field and search button, then adding those searches cities to a list below the form as buttons to quick search the same city again.
+Finally displaying all of the information dynamically from the call to the openweathermap api.
+I accomplished this with my skills in js, html and css along with my new api knowledge and have furthered my skills in js and api's.

 ## Installation